|

-Toepen is a very fast trick-taking game for three to eight players who are drinking.
+Toepen is a fast trick-taking game for three to eight players.
 It is played with a 32-card pack, with the cards in each suit ranking 10 (highest), 9, 8, 7, A, K, Q, J (lowest).
 The basic object of each hand is to win the last trick.

 The cards are dealt clockwise so that each player receives four cards.